Parliament House, Canberra: Function events

+Later developments

 Solar power project

 In 2011, the Department of Parliamentary Services commissioned a pilot 43.3 kW photovoltaic system on the roof of Parliament House in Canberra.
 The system is split between two locations, with 192 panels installed on the Senate wing with the remaining 42 panels on the roof of the Gardeners' Compound.
 At the time of construction, the system was one of the largest installed for solar power in Australia.

 According to the Department of Parliamentary Services, the system was switched on in June 2011 and has performed as expected by providing enough power for lighting in both the House of Representatives and the Senate.
 This equates to an approximate saving of $9,000 which is expected to rise to $17,000 annually.

 The system received an award from the Clean Energy Council in 2012 for "Best design and installation of a grid-connect power system greater than 10 kW".